DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

   </DataGrid>
 ```

 Sometimes you may need to controll the DataGrid state partially.
-For inctance, you want to manage filters but do not care about sorting and grouping.
+For inctance, you want to manage filters, but do not wish to change sorting and grouping.
 You can configure DataGrid as follows:

 ```js
   <DataGrid rows={[...]} columns={[...]}>